FrankLawrence/Obsidian-Vault/University/ETH/System Security/tracking the page-level execution state of CVMs.md

-Assume that a function consists of two blocks of code, located in different pages in DRAM:
+Assume that a function consists of two blocks of code, located in different pages in [[DRAM]]:
 ```armasm
 // page A
 call authenticate